Alfresco/docs-alfresco/content-accelerator/latest/configure/admin-guide.md

 #### Application Security

 This section provides the ability to choose which groups that have access to the Content Accelerator Admin.
 If no groups are selected, then *all* users will be allowed to access the admin screens.

-Note that even if users can access the Admin, repository security will prevent unauthorized users from making any changes.
+**Note:** Even if users can access the Admin, repository security will prevent unauthorized users from making any changes.

 #### Header Actions